Children who cannot attend school because of health reasons

 Referrals from schools

-Referrals are received from schools to the team.
+Referrals are received from schools to the team and then verified with a relevant NHS practitioner.

 Teaching is provided for pupils whose education is disrupted for an initial period exceeding 3 weeks due to: